TPGDiff: Hierarchical Triple-Prior Guided Diffusion for Image Restoration: Introduction

 Motivated by these observations, we leverage the layer-wise characteristics of the UNet backbone in diffusion models to enable feature-prior coordination.
 Specifically, semantic priors are applied to deep layers to constrain global content, while structural priors are injected into shallow layers to preserve local geometric details.
 Building on this design, we propose TPGDiff (Triple-Prior Guided Diffusion), a unified image restoration framework that integrates semantic, structural, and degradation priors.
 By adaptively deploying heterogeneous priors across both the network and the denoising process, TPGDiff achieves a favorable balance between perceptual realism and structural fidelity.

-\begin{itemize} \item We propose TPGDiff, a novel prior-guided all-in-one image restoration framework that integrates \emph{semantic}, \emph{structural}, and \emph{degradation} priors to jointly enhance restoration fidelity, perceptual realism, and visual consistency. \item We design a \emph{layer-aware prior coordination} strategy that assigns semantic priors to deep layers and structural priors to shallow layers, enabling effective prior utilization while mitigating semantic drift and preserving local geometric integrity. \item Extensive experiments on both single- and multi-degradation image restoration benchmarks demonstrate that TPGDiff consistently outperforms state-of-the-art methods. \end{itemize}
+Our contributions can be summarized as follows: \begin{itemize} \item We propose TPGDiff, a novel prior-guided all-in-one image restoration framework that integrates \emph{semantic}, \emph{structural}, and \emph{degradation} priors to jointly enhance restoration fidelity, perceptual realism, and visual consistency. \item We design a \emph{layer-aware prior coordination} strategy that assigns semantic priors to deep layers and structural priors to shallow layers, enabling effective prior utilization while mitigating semantic drift and preserving local geometric integrity. \item Extensive experiments on both single- and multi-degradation image restoration benchmarks demonstrate that TPGDiff consistently outperforms state-of-the-art methods.